gaurishankar007/flutter_sliding_toast/README.md

 Enhance your app's UI with customizable, interactive toasts!
 This package offers both sliding & popup styles, with features like animation control, tap actions, and multiple dismiss options.

-## Breaking Changes v1.4.0

-The 1.4.0 version brings some breaking changes.

-- 'SlidingToast' renamed to 'InteractiveToast' along with it's methods
-  - 'show' renamed to 'slide'
-  - 'showSuccess' renamed to 'slideSuccess'
-  - 'showError' renamed to 'slideError'
-- 'ToastSetting' renamed to 'SlidingToastSetting'
-- 'disableMultiTapping' moved from 'show' ('slide' currently) function to 'ToastSetting' ('SlidingToastSetting' currently).

 ## 🎨 Screenshots

 <div display="flex" flex-wrap="wrap" align="center">